Yankees rout Angels, wrap up AL East title | Devdiscourse

 Cory Gearrin pitched a perfect eighth inning and Aroldis Chapman tossed a scoreless ninth to close it out.
 Heaney allowed six runs on five hits in five-plus innings.
 The left-hander struck out eight and walked three.

-The Yankees reached 100 victories in consecutive seasons for the first time since 2002-04.
-Aaron Boone became the first manager in major league history to reach 100 wins in each of his first two seasons as a manager.
+The Yankees reached 100 victories in consecutive seasons for the first time since 2002-2004.
+Aaron Boone became the first manager in major league history to reach 100 wins in each of his two seasons as a manager.
 The Angels (69-84) fell to 15-35 in their past 50 games.

-Also Read: Yankees top Red Sox for 11th win in last 15

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)